chirag01jain/kubernetes-resources/README.md

 # kubernetes-resources
- One place for all the resource manufests
+ One place for all the resource manifests